rc1/BowieCode/README.md

 ### Components

-- `BindToCamera` will position an transform a parent camera's near or far.
+- `BindToCamera` will bind it's transform to parent's camera's near or far.
+Handy for keeping thing to the front or the back of a camera.
-- `CameraFulstrumGizmo` alway shows the camera's fulstrum in the scene view even if the camera is not selected.
+- `CameraFulstrumGizmo` alway shows the camera's fulstrum in the scene view.
+Even when the camera is not selected.
 - `DestroyAllChildren` destroys the gameobject's children.
 Useful for dynamic content.
 Can be undone when in editor mode.
 - `DistributeChildren` distributes it's children between two points.
 The two points can be manipulated in the scene view.
 - `DropdownCameraSelector`binds a list of cameras to a UI.Dropdown